MoraQs/fabric-delta-lakehouse-engineering/README.md

 ### Snapshot Dimensions

-Dimensions are fully reloaded daily.
-Simple & reliable for SCD Type 1 (overwrite) scenarios.
+Dimensions are fully reloaded daily as snapshots with `snapshot_date` partitioning.
+Each table stores the full dimension state for each business day, enabling time-travel analysis and SCD Type 1 (overwrite) patterns efficiently.
+Partitioned tables accelerate queries and simplify retention policies.

 ### Audit Trail